Indoor Air Quality

 There can be numerous sources of indoor air pollution.
 These can range from the more obvious sources like cigarette smoke to lesser-known emissions, like those that can come from faulty or damaged heating and cooling systems.

 Inadequate ventilation can also increase the possibility of indoor air pollution, especially if the pollution is seeping into the building from the outdoors.
 Without proper ventilation, these outdoor pollutants can become trapped inside your home, causing discomfort and health problems.

 Understanding and regulating indoor air quality can help you reduce the risk of common health problems.

 Did you know that most people spend roughly 90% of their day indoors?
 This significantly increases the chances that a person will see negative side effects related to poor indoor air quality.
 Plus, indoor air pollution is commonly two to five times more concentrated than outdoor air pollution.

 Poor Indoor Air Quality can cause what is known as Sick Building Syndrome, when a building is “sick” it becomes a health hazard to its occupants.

 Common Effects of Poor Indoor Air Quality

-Feel free to call us out for an Air Quality Inspection!
+Feel free to call us for indoor air quality testing!
 After a thorough inspection of your home, we may suggest a number of remedies to help with the air quality in your home.